rhinoceraptor/rhinoceraptor.github.io/_posts/2015-1-30-deadbolt-opener.md

 ![Servo mount](https://farm8.staticflickr.com/7334/16221026167_8ef630b0b6_z_d.jpg)

-Then I needed a cup to fit over the deadbolt handle:
+Then I needed a cup to fit over the deadbolt handle.
+I designed the included screw to fit to secure the arm on the servo, but I ended up not using it.

 ![Deadbolt Cup](https://farm9.staticflickr.com/8663/16380957196_cdd2093e7d_z_d.jpg)

 On the other side, I used OpenSCAD code from Charles Rincheval for the servo spindle teeth, the code of which is available at [https://github.com/hugokernel/OpenSCAD_ServoArms](https://github.com/hugokernel/OpenSCAD_ServoArms).
+Despite each tooth on the servo being only 0.5 mm in length, the Prusa i3 printer I used was able to print the spindle teeth to be more than strong enough for this purpose.
+The torque that you can get from them is more than the servo can generate itself.

 ![Servo Teeth](https://farm8.staticflickr.com/7284/16406012172_bdbc72a7a8_z_d.jpg)